When blood glucose levels (also called blood sugar levels) are too high, it's called

 Blood sugar levels are considered high when they're above someone's target range.

-will let you know what your child's target blood sugar levels are, which will vary
+team will let you know what your child's target blood sugar levels are, which

 Causes of High Blood Sugar Levels